gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-Retrieve the available stock of the products.
-You can use this API to retrieve stock of multiple products at a time.
-Currently a maximum of 50 distinct product IDs can be given in a single API request

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | item_id | string |  |